15 great late-fall getaways

 Since most of the Superior Hiking Trail is closed for the firearms deer season in early November, we like to go between the Minnesota school break over the third weekend of October and the start of hunting in early November.

 After that, during hunting season, hike instead on the Superior Hiking Trail in Duluth, where you also can watch salties and ore boats coming and going.

 You can't get bored here, especially if you're a fan of craft beer or fine art.
 There are dozens of craft breweries in Minneapolis alone, with even more in the metro area.
-There's a cluster in northeast Minneapolis, which hosts the giant Art Attack festival the first weekend of November.
+There's a cluster in northeast Minneapolis, which hosts the giant Art Attack studio tour and festival in early November.

 In the downtown theater district, go to a Broadway musical or see a famous performer.

 This pretty town along the St. Croix River is a favorite weekend destination for Twin Citians.

 It's best known for its shopping, especially antiques and antiquarian books, and for the painted-lady Victorians perched on its hills.
 But it's also got wineries and breweries to visit and trolley tours to take.

 The great thing about beach towns is that they're packed in summer — leaving lots of hotel rooms for the contrarians who come in late fall.

 There's still a ton to do, but even so, this town on Lake Michigan offers fall specials from Labor Day to mid-December.